 The production environment may be accessed only by authorized personnel and when adequately justified by business needs.
 Operations personnel have administrative access only to the subclusters and services they are responsible for, and all access is fully logged.
 Access to the infrastructure is controlled via a separate network which is physically isolated from the GoodData corporate network.
 This ensures that only personnel authorized to access the data center may do so.
-In addition, the privileged access entitlements are not granted permanently but the authorized personnel may assume it for the period necessary for the completion of the assigned task.

-A limited number of key personnel have "super admin" access to the entire platform, which may be used in emergencies.
-Such access triggers an alert for immediate independent review.
-All privileged session logs are subject to ongoing monitoring by a session audit tool with 200+ custom alerts for high-risk events and triggers for non-standard activity.
-The Security team reviews the logs on a daily basis.
+A limited number of key personnel have full administrative access to the platform, which can only be used in an emergency.
+Such access immediately triggers an alert for independent review.
+A session audit tool with 200+ custom alerts for high-risk events and triggers for non-standard activity monitors all privileged session logs on an ongoing basis.
+The Security Team reviews the logs daily.

-Development, testing, and production environments are strictly separated both on the logical access level and on the network level to reduce risks related to unauthorized or unexpected changes to the production environment.
+Development, testing, and production environments are strictly separated, both on the logical access level and on the network level, to reduce risks related to unauthorized or unexpected changes to the production environment.

 The GoodData Cloud is protected both internally and externally by firewalls and security groups.
-We use industry standard hardening procedures, including building minimized Docker base images and running the images with the least privilege possible, changing default system passwords or disabling implicitly created accounts, using AWS IAM roles and trust policies rather than credential-based access whenever possible, and making sure that firewalls let through only explicitly allowed traffic.
+We honor industry-standard hardening procedures, including building minimized Docker base images and running the images with the least possible privilege, changing default system passwords or disabling implicitly created accounts, using cloud-native IAM roles and trust policies rather than credential-based access whenever possible, and ensuring that firewalls allow only explicitly permitted traffic.

-We apply infrastructure-as-a-code and configuration-as-a-code principles to ensure consistent application of our security standards as well as for intime monitoring and alerts in case of unintended or unauthorized changes.
+We apply infrastructure-as-code and configuration-as-code principles to ensure consistent application of our security standards, as well as for intime monitoring and alerts in case of unintended or unauthorized changes.

-The entire production infrastructure as well as all platform components are monitored, and alerts are addressed by operations personnel 24x7x365.
-The platform team is responsible for capacity monitoring and planning to ensure the timely provision of new hardware as our customers' usage of the platform grows.
+The entire production infrastructure and all platform components are monitored, and operations personnel address alerts 24/7.
+The platform team is responsible for capacity monitoring and planning to ensure the timely provision of computing resources as our customers' usage of the platform grows.

-The log management system is set up in line with NIST SP 800-92 recommendations.
+The log management system is set up according to NIST SP 800-92 recommendations.
 Logs are securely transferred to the centralized log management system and protected from unauthorized access.
 All systems have synchronized clocks via NTP.
-Logs are available for 90 days in a SIEM and then for a year in secure offline storage.
+Logs are available for a minimum of 90 days in an SIEM and then for a year in secure offline storage.